 Just the opposite!
 Each manuscript is individually evaluated in terms of style, genre requirements, content, and technical merit, and specific guidelines are discussed with the author.
 The goal of editing is to highlight an author’s individual voice, advance the author’s technical craft, and present the strongest work possible to the marketplace.

 7) How many editors will I work with?

 An author may work with one or two editors while preparing a manuscript for publication.
 Some editors specialize in aspects of story editing, while others are experts in the rules of copyediting.
-After the publisher has received an initial evaluation of the manuscript from one of the editors, she will determine the editorial pathway to publication.
+After the senior editor has reviewed the editorial needs, she will determine the editorial pathway to publication.

 8) When will I find out the publication date of my book?

-When the publication schedule is finalized for each "season" (spring/summer/fall), authors with titles in that season will receive a confirmation of the publication date.
-An editor will be assigned at that time (if they haven’t been already) and will contact the author with the editorial deadlines for the title.
+When the publication schedule is finalized for each "season" (spring/ fall), authors with titles in that season will receive a confirmation of the publication date.
+An editor will be assigned at that time (if they haven’t been already).

 9) Will I have a say about my cover art?